 - Users can manage their account any time by logging on.

-IDThisPerson.com is offered FREE to all Law Enforcement agencies.
+IDThisPerson.com is offered FREE to all Law Enforcement agencies and local Retail Loss Prevention Agents.
 Agencies may use the site and upload as many images as they choose; there is no limit.
 IDThisPerson.com is responsible for paying all rewards, your agency will not be billed.
 If you are not satisfied cancel your service by emailing us.

 New users to the site will find on their account page a downloads section with a press release form which allows you to fill in your agencies name and submit it to your local media outlets.
 We suggest you upload several images prior to sending the press release so visitors have something to view.
 This is an important step to ensuring that IDThisPerson.com is successful for your agency.